himani007/streamlit-app/README.md

-# streamlit-app
+# UseLLM with Streamlit

-Build an application with usellm to answer Q's based on input embeddings and use streamlit to build interface.
+Build a streamlit application with usellm to answer Q's based on input embeddings.